 - Are there any adjustments/adaptations required in order to assist a return to full duties of the role?
 If yes will these be permanent or temporary?

-- We address the appropriate Legal Requirements as set out in the Equality Act
+- We always address the appropriate Legal Requirements as set out in the Equality Act

-Finally as experts in our field we suggested solutions for the employee and employer which were accepted by both parties.
-The employee returned back to work part time in the first month, before gradually working full time when the partner was better.
+As experts in our field we suggested solutions for the employee and employer which were accepted by both parties.
+The employee returned back to work part time in the first month, before increasing their hours over a period of time to full time working.

 We were contacted a few months ago by a small construction company that was starting work for a major Contractor.
 The work involved working in tunnelling in remote areas in the Welsh countryside and was on a deadline.
 On arrival on site the subcontractor was asked by the project engineer for the main contractor for fitness certificates for their employees.
 This was somewhat of a surprise for the subcontractor who knew nothing about this requirement.

-They were told that they would not be allowed on site until the Safety Critical medicals had been carried out and certificates of fitness issued for all those who were planning to work in the tunnels.
+They were told that they would not be allowed on site until the Safety Critical/Fitness To Work medicals had been carried out and certificates of fitness issued for all those who were planning to work in the tunnels.

 This was quite a dilemma for the small company as they had never come across this before and didn’t know where to go for assistance.